tearoom1/uniform-contact-block/README.md

 <?php snippet('uniform-contact/css'); ?>
 ```

-> Note: The snippets automatically load the asset if the block is used within a layout or blocks or object type field.
-> There may be cases where this does not work.
-In this case you may have to load the assets manually.
+> Note: By default, the snippets always load the assets.
+See below for more details.

 ### Configuration